hacash/www1/v2.0/nav/en/artist.md

 How to Create Arts
 HACD is not only a new crypto asset, but also the underlying protocol for crypto art.
 You can create any art you want on HACD.

+/HACD-inscription
+HACD Inscription
+Engrave greetings, bind your artwork to HACD, and explore other ways to tokenize.

 /get#HACD
 How to Get HACD
 You may need to acquire some HACD before art creating, and the easiest way to do so is to purchase it on an exchange.